zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Edison says, “It’s a simple parody of how she norma lly addresses the staff.”
 A “parody” (parody) is an imitation of a person, but usually involves some sort of exaggeration in order to be funny.
 Normally, we thi nk of this word “parody” as it relates to some performance on a television show or  in a movie where they’re making fun of something in a way that exaggerates it.

-So, for example, if a politician normally scratches  his head when he talks, a parody of that perhaps would be a comedian who stan ds up and takes both hands and moves them up and down on the sides of hi s head in order to make fun of this politician.
+So, for example, if a politician normally scratches  his head when he talks, a parody of that perhaps would be a comedian who stan ds up and takes both hands and moves them up and down on the sides of his head in order to make fun of this politician.
 The comedian is exaggeratin g it.
 He’s trying to imitate the person in a way that would be funny.
 Parody doesn’t  involve just physical actions – it can also be the language you use.

 Edison says his impressions of Justine are “a simpl e parody,” or exaggeration for comic effect, “of how she normally addresses,” or t alks to, “the staff” – the people who work at the company.
 “It’s all done in good fun .
 It’s not mean-spirited,” he says.
 “To do something in good fun” is to do someth ing funny without being mean, without trying to hurt someone.
 The opposite of “in good fun” would be, in fact, “mean-spirited.”
 Something that is “mean-spir ited” is something that is unkind or cruel, something that is funny but also n ot very nice.